Health benefits and risks of celery

 Although this is an animal study, if it is replicated in humans it could provide another good reason to consume celery.

 Apigenin is also believed to stimulate neurogenesis, the growth and development of nerve cells.

 Research published in 2009 investigated the effects of apigenin in mice.
 Findings showed that, when injected or taken orally, apigenin improved learning and memory.

 Further studies are needed to confirm these findings in humans.

 Celery may also be useful in treating joint pain and soothing the nervous system, but there is not enough scientific evidence to fully support the claims at this stage.

 The University of Maryland Medical Center (UMM) say that celery seeds have long been used in medicine to treat, among others:

 However, they note that these uses have not been confirmed by research.

 Nutritional breakdown of celery

-Those who are allergic to the vegetable should be very cautious and check food labels (as even small traces of celery can cause reactions).
+Those who are allergic to the celery should be cautious and check food labels, as even small traces of celery can cause a reaction.